 Are Some Human RIAs Failing Rule 3a-4 And Operating As An Unregistered Investment Company, Too?

 While the dynamics of Rule 3a-4 of the Investment Company Act raise some troubling questions about whether certain robo-advisors are closer to being an investment company than a registered investment adviser providing individualized investment advice, it’s notable that the issue is not unique to robo-advisors.

-After all, with the rapid rise of advisors offering an ever-growing array of model portfolios to invest in, either implemented externally through third-party asset managers or internally utilizing rebalancing software, arguably many human advisors are offering an investment management service not so dissimilar from robo-advisors!
+After all, with the rapid rise of advisors offering an ever-growing array of model portfolios to invest in, either implemented externally through third-party asset managers or internally utilizing one of the leading rebalancing software platforms, arguably many human advisors are offering an investment management service not so dissimilar from robo-advisors!
 Some commentators – including yours truly – have even advocated for leveraging such technology specifically in order to operate the advisory firm more like a robo-advisor (with similar potential for operational efficiencies).

 Yet if robo-advisors are little more than managed accounts implemented with rebalancing software and offered directly to the public, then investment advisers who implement portfolios the same way – and aren’t otherwise mindful of the Rule 3a-4 requirements – may be subject to the same regulatory risk!

 In fact, anecdotally I’ve heard from several RIAs recently who offer model portfolios to clients that during recent SEC audits, the examiners have been scrutinizing how customized the client portfolios really are (or not) for each client, and to what extent the firm is at least attempting to have regular annual meeting with clients – ostensibly to meet the Rule 3a-4 requirement that the advisor contacts the client periodically to affirm that the portfolio is still consistent with the investor’s financial situation and investment objectives.